This article was originally published in 2015 and has been completely updated in 2020.

-Professor Enrico (Henry) L. Quarantelli, co-founder of the Delaware University Disaster Research Center and the pre-eminent scholar of disaster research, concluded that the term ‘panic’ should not be treated as a social science concept.
+Professor Enrico (Henry) L. Quarantelli, co-founder of the Delaware University Disaster Research Center and a scholar of disaster research, concluded that the term ‘panic’ should not be treated as a social science concept.
 During 50 years of research involving nearly 700 different field studies, he found in only a very few marginal instances anything like panic behavior.
 2

-People’s responses to floods, fires, earthquakes, terrorism, crashes, sinkings, bombings and explosions are remarkably similar.
-The rules of behaviour in extreme situations are not much different from rules of ordinary life.
+People’s responses to storms, floods, fires, earthquakes, terrorism, crashes, sinkings, bombings and explosions are remarkably similar.
+The rules of behavior in extreme situations are not much different from rules of ordinary life.
 People die in the same way they live, with friends, loved ones and colleagues – in communities.
 When danger arises, people help those next to them before they help themselves.
 People are naturally social beings, and calamities often strengthen social bonds.

 Before, during and after disasters, the ‘general public’ deserves trust and respect.
 Panic is often used to justify decisions to deny information to the public on the basis that people can’t handle bad news.
 Research on how people respond to life-threatening disasters, including the World Trade Center catastrophe, show that people mostly handle even the most terrifying news civilly and cooperatively.
 Politicians and top decision makers would do well to trust ordinary people to receive bad news sensibly.
 Communication with the public that is not candid and truthful only generates distrust and suspicion.
 A lack of information or conflicting information from authorities is likely to create greater anxiety and emotional distress.
 If you start hedging or hiding the bad news, you increase the risk of a confused, angry, and uncooperative public